-I searched the specific dll file and removed all its entries and rebooted the system.
+I searched the specific DLL file, removed all its entries, and rebooted the system.

-Finally, I went and deleted “DisableCacheViewer” from the registry and reverted back to Assembly view.
+Finally, I went and deleted “DisableCacheViewer” from the registry and reverted to Assembly view.

 The file no longer exists.
 I installed Office back and installed the add-ins again, and it works just fine now.

-Using the same method you could easily remove Assemblies by switching to the Folder view.
+You could easily remove Assemblies using the same method by switching to the Folder view.

 I hope this tip helps you.